-The College of the Liberal Arts invites faculty to participate in a Blended Learning (Blend) and Digital Liberal Arts (DLA) course re-design program: BlendDLA 2018.
-To submit a proposal for acceptance, provide the information requested and a current syllabus in the form below.
+During “Maymester” 2018, The College of the Liberal Arts invited 7 faculty members to participate in a Blended Learning (Blend) and Digital Liberal Arts (DLA) course re-design program: BlendDLA 2018.

-Modeled on the BlendLT program offered by Teaching and Learning with Technology, selected faculty will be required to:
+Modeled on the BlendLT program offered by Teaching and Learning with Technology, selected faculty were required to:

-- Actively participate in the faculty development program which includes 5 weekly workshops;
+- Actively participate in the faculty development program, which included 5 weekly workshops;

 - Dedicate 2-4 hours per week for preparation and follow-up activities;

 - Work with an instructional designer (ID) and other resources to accomplish goals of redesigning a course to a blended or Digital Liberal Arts format;